 In the below table we highlight the cost of a Perfect Pet Insurance policy.
 The quotes are based on a 1-year-old male mixed breed cat and dog with no underlying health conditions and living in a South East postcode.

 |Policy type||Annual condition limit Lifetime pet insurance||Annual condition limit Lifetime pet insurance||Maximum Benefit||Maximum Benefit||Time-limited pet insurance||Time-limited pet insurance||Accident-only||

 |Vet fee cover||£4,000 per condition per year||£1,000 per condition per year||£4,000 per condition||£1,000 per condition||£2,500 per condition||£1,000 per condition||£1,000 per condition||N/A|

-Perfect Pet Insurance policies are relatively cheap in comparison to other pet insurance providers, particularly its lifetime pet insurance policy, however, the level of cover it offers is generally lower than some of its competitors.
+Perfect Pet Insurance policies are relatively cheap in comparison to other pet insurance providers, particularly its lifetime pet insurance policy, however, the level of veterinary fee cover it offers per condition per year is lower than some of its competitors such as The Insurance Emporium which offers up to £8,000 of vet fee cover per condition per year.
 Perfect Pet Insurance 'Vital Extra' maximum benefit pet insurance policy is also more expensive than its lifetime pet insurance policy, as shown in the above table, which is unusual as a lifetime pet insurance policy tends to be the most comprehensive choice for your pet.
 It is important to do your research when looking for pet insurance to ensure you get the best deal for your pet.
 If you would like to compare other pet insurance providers, read our article 'The best and cheapest pet insurance'.